Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Since when did it become all the rage for every single one of these types of shootings to have some kind of carved bullets left on the scene, giving you an idea of what these people believed in?

-Because I know it happened with Tyler Robinson, it happened with the shooting in Minnesota at the Catholic school.
+It happened with the shooting in Minnesota at the Catholic school.

-Maybe I can't necessarily remember.
+Maybe, I can't necessarily remember.

 Yeah, Samson is confirming yes.